I've been interested in fashion for many years and enjoy helping others find the kinds of clothes that help them look and feel their best.

 It's smart to keep an open mind when shopping for jeans.
 For instance, don't let these guidelines stop you from trying on lots of styles.
 Do try on your "suggested style" first, however, and make sure to try several brand names.

 In any case, stay clear of jeans that give you overflow at the waistline.
-"Muffin top" is so unattractive, as well as uncomfortable.
+"Muffin top" is unattractive and uncomfortable.

 Be Wary of Poor-Fitting Pockets